 Queer Theory came about in the early 1990s.
 Like Feminist Film, it breaks films down from the perspective of how they originated.
 It proposes that film, thanks to early codes and cultural constraints, were all made from the “straight” perspective.
 By breaking this barrier down, queer theory can show the limitations of that model and work to undo the norm.
 For more on Queer Theory, check out this breakdown from Film Reference.

 Some examples of Queer Theory in action are Todd Haynes’s Poison, which used the horror film genre to investigate the politics of gay sexual practices of the AIDS era.
 Also Kimberly Pierce’s Boys Don’t Cry, which uses Feminist Film Theory AND Queer Theory to expose the way society treats a Transgender protagonist.

 Why Film Theory Matters

 As you read this post I hope you understand how and why Film Theory matters.
 This isn’t just about being the person at the cocktail party who talks about how Hitchcock influenced Spielberg.
 Or the person that recognizes Tarantino’s A Band Apart logo is an homage to the French New Wave movie “Bande à part” directed by Jean-Luc Godard.

-If you’re making or studying film, it’s crucial to be able to breakdown the elements of what makes a movie “good” or “bad.”
+If you’re making or studying film, it’s crucial to be able to break down the elements of what makes a movie “good” or “bad.”
 Also, if you’re writing, directing, or producing you can have informed suggestions on framing, editing, and creating meaningful work.
+Like the list below:

 Film Theory Careers: